ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 When the listener detects a file but no appropriate content method exists in the service, a fallback mechanism is triggered to handle the file gracefully.

 #### 5.1.
-Fallback Chain
+Fallback Chain for File Additions

-The fallback operates in the following order:
+The fallback operates in the following order when a new file is added:

 1. **Primary Fallback - `onFile` (Generic Content Method)**:
    - If a format-specific content method (e.g., `onFileJson`, `onFileText`) is not available for the detected file extension, the listener will attempt to invoke the generic `onFile` method with the file content as a stream of bytes or byte array.